 Qatar lies in the time zone Greenwich Mean Time (GMT) + 3.
-Depending on our system, they are five-and-a-half or six-and-a-half hours earlier than Newfoundland time (GMT -3.5).
 Qatar does not have Daylight Saving Time.

 The official language is Arabic, and English is widely spoken in most environments.

-The total population of Qatar is approximately 2 million and is currently increasing at a rapid rateannually.
+The total population of Qatar is approximately 2.8 million and is currently increasing at a rapid rate annually.
 It is estimated that 80 per cent of the population of Qatar lives in Doha.
 Most of the workforce in Qatar is made up of expatriates (expats), nationals of other countries who have come to work in Qatar from Asia, Europe, North America, Africa and other Middle Eastern countries.

 Rest days for CNA-Q are Friday and Saturday.
 Business hours during the week vary from company to company within Qatar, although government offices and banks tend to open only in the morning to early afternoon.
 Typically, most malls in Doha are open from 10am - 10pm Saturday through Thursday.
 Most will be closed on Friday mornings but will open up during the evening and stay open until 10pm.